-Paulding County, GA’s detention facilities made remote court proceedings safe, streamlined, and secure using Pexip video conferencing.
+How Paulding County, GA’s detention facilities streamlined remote court proceedings

 About Paulding County Sheriff's Office

-The Paulding County Sheriff's Office is a branch of the local government services in Paulding County, Georgia, located just a few miles to the west of Atlanta in the city of Dallas, Georgia.
+The Paulding County Sheriff's Office is a branch of the local government services in Paulding County, Georgia, located just a few miles west of Atlanta in Dallas, Georgia.

 Hunton soon realized that Paulding would be a pioneer in this respect, as none of the other state facilities he spoke with had taken this bold approach to their operations.
 AVI-SPL, Paulding County's chosen provider of digital enablement solutions, then needed to find the right partners to understand the vision and bring it to life.

-The team equipped multiple spaces with video conferencing, including the magistrate court room, visitors center, medical services, bookings, and each of the multipurpose rooms in the 12 pods.
+The team equipped multiple spaces with video conferencing, including the magistrate courtroom, visitors center, medical services, bookings, and multipurpose rooms in the 12 pods.
 As a result, the facility has improved security and streamlined staffing needs by bringing court services directly to the inmates through video conferencing.

-Using this solution, detainees who are scheduled to appear before a judge can connect easily to the system used by the magistrate court.
-Judges and others in the courtroom can see the video of each inmate on a large pull-down screen or on the laptop at the judge's bench.
-The system itself, along with the training materials for new users, are designed to make the system easily accessible to a wide spectrum of users and from a range of different devices.
+Using this solution, detainees scheduled to appear before a judge can connect easily to the system used by the magistrate court.
+Judges and others in the courtroom can see the video of each inmate on a large pull-down screen or the laptop at the judge's bench.

-Down the road, Paulding is looking to add a virtual visitor center that allows a pastor, rabbi, or priest deliver religious services, or enables other providers to offer educational, addiction, and rehabilitation services.
+Down the road, Paulding is looking to add a virtual visitor center that allows a pastor, rabbi, or priest to deliver religious services or enables other providers to offer educational, addiction, and rehabilitation services.